-- 51. An entity shall apply this Standard for annual financial statements covering periods beginning on or after January 1, 2017.
+51. An entity shall apply this Standard for annual financial statements covering periods beginning on or after January 1, 2017.
 Earlier application is encouraged.
-If an entity applies this Standard for a period beginning before January 1, 2017, it shall disclose that fact and apply MPSAS 34, MPSAS 35, MPSAS 37, and MPSAS 38, Disclosure of Interests in Other Entities, at the same time. - 52.
-When an entity adopts the accrual basis IPSASs as defined in MPSAS 33, First-time Adoption of Accrual Basis Malaysian Public sector Accounting Standards (MPSASs) for financial reporting purposes subsequent to this effective date, this Standard applies to the entity's annual financial statements covering periods beginning on or after the date of adoption of MPSASs.
+If an entity applies this Standard for a period beginning before January 1, 2017, it shall disclose that fact and apply MPSAS 34, Separate Financial Statements, MPSAS 35, Consolidated Financial Statements, MPSAS 37, Joint Arrangements, and MPSAS 38, Disclosure of Interests in Other Entities, at the same time.